Euro-BioImaging/BatchConvert/README.md

 The minimal dependency to run the tool is Nextflow, which should be installed and made accessible from the command line.

-If conda exists on your system, you can acquire Nextflow using the following command, which installs Nextflow to a conda environment and makes it globally accessible:
+If conda exists on your system, you can acquire Nextflow using the respective script file, which uses conda:
 ```
 # cd to the directory above BatchConvert
 source BatchConvert/install_nextflow.sh && \